Partial identification via conditional linear programs: estimation and policy learning: Discussion

 An important limitation of these approaches is that they require a finite number of decision variables and so for instance cannot accommodate continuous outcomes.
 While it may be possible to approximate some continuous outcomes with a finite number of discrete levels, this may not be feasible in all cases.
 One potential path forward is to leverage the duality of the linear programs to adapt the de-biased BFS and entropic estimators to return valid bounds even if an approximation is used, similar in spirit to the dual estimator proposed by \cite{ji_model-agnostic_2024}.
 In addition, while we have used an entropy penalty to regularize the LPs, other forms of regularization may have different benefits.
 For example, it may be possible to use barrier-based interior point methods to solve the LPs, and directly account for regularization bias via a double de-biased estimator following recent results in \citet{liu_beyond_2025}.
 Such an approach could lessen the need to select a regularization hyperparameter.
+Finally, another limitation is that we have sidestepped the question whether and when conditioning on covariates information leads to narrower bounds.

 \thefigure{\thesection.\arabic{figure}} \theassumption{\thesection.\arabic{assumption}} \theexample{\thesection.\arabic{example}}